Alaskan Malamute

 History

+The breed proved its worth again during a diphtheria outbreak when they delivered life-saving vaccine to Nome in just five days—a journey that would have taken mail delivery over two weeks.
 The breed was officially recognised by the American Kennel Club in 1935, largely thanks to Eva Seeley's dedicated breeding program.
-Today, while most Australian Malamutes won't be pulling sleds through snow, they carry the same independent spirit and work ethic that helped their ancestors survive in one of Earth's most challenging environments.
+Today, while most Australian Malamutes won't be pulling sleds through snow, they carry the same independent spirit and work ethic that helped their ancestors thrive.

 Traits & Characteristics